 After a single pass, it was able to pick up nearly all of the surface dirt.
 Again, I was surprised because the bristles on this vacuum are soft.

 For a product that costs less than $100, the performance of carpet is very impressive.
 But remember that you don’t expect this product to deep clean anything.
 It’s an in-between cleaner that picks up surface dirt – that’s about it.

 |Attachments||Main motorized brush

 7000 Pa (max mode)

 4000 Pa (normal mode)

 You can buy this at GearBest for less than $100.
 Please check the links below for the latest prices.
 I’ve also listed the coupon code so you can get more savings.

-This stick vacuum is also available in Amazon but it’ll be more expensive.
-But it Amazon does have free 2-day shipping when you enroll to their Prime program.
+This stick vacuum is also available on Amazon but it’ll be more expensive.
+But it Amazon does have free 2-day shipping when you enroll in their Prime program.

 If you need a cordless vacuum and don’t want to spend over $100 for one then give this product a look.
 It will not deep clean carpet but it does a pretty darn good job at cleaning surface dirt.

 In my cleaning tests, it had more than enough power to pick up a huge pile of dirt.